Property $R_\infty$ for new classes of Artin groups: Introduction

-\begin{acknow} The authors are grateful to Evgenij Troitsky for his comments on the status of conjectures discussed in Section~\ref{sec5}, and to Matthieu Calvez, Alexandre Martin, Jennifer Taback and Peter Wong for useful discussions.
-This work was started at the AIM workshop ``Geometry and topology of Artin groups'' organized by Ruth Charney, Kasia Jankiewicz, and Kevin Schreve in September 2023, and continued at the BIRS workshop ``Combinatorial Nonpositive Curvature'' organized by Kasia Jankiewicz and Piotr Przytycki in September 2024.
-We thank the organizers, the AIM and BIRS.
+\begin{acknow} The authors thank Evgenij Troitsky for his comments on the status of the conjectures discussed in Section~\ref{sec5}, and Matthieu Calvez, R\'emi Coulon, Mark Hagen, Gilbert Levitt, Alexandre Martin, and Peter Wong for useful discussions.
+The authors also thank Jennifer Taback for sharing the preprint~\cite{TabWhy1} with them.
+This work was started at the AIM workshop ``Geometry and topology of Artin groups'' organized by Ruth Charney, Kasia Jankiewicz and Kevin Schreve in September 2023, and continued at the BIRS workshop ``Combinatorial Nonpositive Curvature'' organized by Kasia Jankiewicz and Piotr Przytycki in September 2024.
+The authors thank the organizers, the AIM and BIRS.
 The first author acknowledges support from the AMS--Simons travel grant.
 The second author is supported by the Postdoc.Mobility fellowship \#P500PT\textunderscore 210985 of the Swiss National Science Foundation. \end{acknow}